 - First, let the bread cool completely.

-- Now, put the wrapped bread in a large freezer-friendly storage bag—seal, label, and date.
+- Put the wrapped bread in a large freezer-friendly storage bag—seal, label, and date.

-You should use it within about 3-4 months after it is placed in the freezer.
-Follow our tips for preventing freezer burn, and you'll always have fresh baked goods!
+You should use it within about 3-4 months after placing it in the freezer.
+Follow my tips for preventing freezer burn; you'll always have fresh baked goods!

 To store banana bread at room temperature and keep it moist, cool it completely first, then place a paper towel at the bottom of an airtight storage container or zipper plastic bag.
 Place your bread on the paper towel.
 Now, place another paper towel on top.
 The paper towels will absorb excess moisture and not let it escape.

-For best results, store your banana bread on the counter for up to 4 days.
+For best results, store your banana bread on the counter, and it will last up to 4 days.

 Let your banana bread cool in the pan for about 10 minutes, then take it out and place it on a wire rack to cool the rest of the way.
 This will prevent the bottom from becoming too soggy.

 Generally, banana bread does not need to be refrigerated and can be kept at room temperature.
-However, if you live in a hot climate, you may want to keep it in an airtight container in the fridge to extend its shelf life.
+However, if you live in a hot climate, keep it in an airtight container in the fridge to extend its shelf life.

 Love this Banana Bread recipe?
 Please leave a 5 star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below ⬇️ and/or a review in the comment section further down.